fxboxed/eugo/content/belgium/_index.md

 ![Rows of headstones at the Battlefields of Ypres](/imgs/belgium/Battlefields-of-Ypres.webp)
 ### The Battlefields of Ypres

-When you step onto the [historical timeline](https://en.wikipedia.org/wiki/Timeline_of_Belgian_history) of Belgium, one of the most poignant places to visit is the battlefields of Ypres.
+When you step onto the historical timelineof Belgium, one of the most poignant places to visit is the battlefields of Ypres.

 This area is steeped in the memories of World War I, a time when the landscape was scarred by the horrors of war.
 Today, you can walk through the preserved trenches and visit the many memorials and cemeteries that pay tribute to the soldiers who fought here. **Ypres is a solemn reminder of the past, where the echoes of history are still felt today.**